Princesa (song)

-"Princesa" is a song by Dominican singer-songwriter, Frank Reyes.
+"Princesa" (Princess) is a song by Dominican singer-songwriter Frank Reyes.
 It was originally released as the fifth track for his twelfth studio album, Dosis De Amor on December 20, 2005, by J & N Records and JVN Musical Inc. It was then released in 2006 as the third single of the album.
-The song peaked at number 1 on the Billboard Tropical Airplay chart, Thus becoming Reyes' first number 1 hit on a Billboard charts.
+The song peaked at number 1 on the Billboard Tropical Airplay chart, thus becoming Reyes' first number 1 hit on a Billboard charts.
 The song won Bachata of the Year at the 2007 Casandra Awards.